2mol/juricho.me/content/_index.md

 +++
 +++

 Hi there!

-I'm Juri, I like to make things, so here is some of that.
+I'm Juri, I like to make things, so here are some of them.
 Currently I'm enjoying playing with [data](https://d-one.ai), woodworking, and making webapps.

-## Projects and experiments
+## projects and experiments

 Here are some thing's I've made in the past: